Ultimate Gili Islands Travel Guide: Which Gili Island Is Best for Honeymoon?

 Gili Meno has arguably the best beaches, and it’s a haven for those looking for an unspoiled island experience.

-Relaxation and romance are the focus here, whether you’re reading a book in a hammock while listening to the ocean waves or exploring the sea searching for turtles.
+Relaxation and romance are the focus here, whether you’re reading a book in a hammock as the ocean waves break gentle nearby or exploring the sea searching for turtles.

 You can easily explore the entire island on foot or by bike.
 You might even have some beaches to yourself.
 Enjoy the serenity and natural beauty.